ironstar-io/gatsby-plugin-algolia-docsearch/README.md

-# gatsby-plugin-algolia-docusearch
+# gatsby-plugin-algolia-docsearch

-Easily add Algolia DocuSearch to your Gatsby site.
+Easily add Algolia DocSearch to your Gatsby site.

 Inspired by the code at [https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-google-tagmanager](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-google-tagmanager)

 ## Install

-`npm install --save gatsby-plugin-algolia-docusearch`
+`npm install --save gatsby-plugin-algolia-docsearch`

 ## How to use